-- The bluff at the end of Pennsylvania Avenue is very steep and has a well used path.
+- The bluff at the end of Pennsylvania Avenue is very steep and has a well-used path.
 This path leads to an area where a rope is necessary to go down to the shoreline.
 One of the owners, as well as Kitsap Public Health District, has cut this rope to discourage trespassers. - At the bottom of the path, debris from former waste dumping is emerging from the bluff and shoreline sediment.
 Of concern is a rusted metal tank located adjacent to the path and hidden by brush.
-A person could very easily fall in or on the tank and become seriously injured.

-• Two large former ballast tanks are abandoned on the shoreline.
+A person could very easily fall in or on the tank and become seriously injured. - Two large former ballast tanks are abandoned on the shoreline.
 These tanks are heavy, anchored to the shoreline with an old rope, and do not move.
 It is not known what was in these tanks.
 Access at low tide could result in injury if a person tried to climb these tanks.
 They may even become trapped if entry is achieved.

 Next Steps.
-To protect residents, visitors, and trespassers, Washington State Department of Health (DOH) recommends the following:
+To protect residents, visitors, and trespassers, Department of Health recommends the following:

-- A sign be installed at the end of Pennsylvania Avenue prohibiting beach access. - The rusted tank at the foot of the bluff be removed or fenced within three months. - The submarine ballast tanks be removed by the owner in collaboration with EPA and Washington State Department of Natural Resources (DNR).
+- A sign be installed at the end of Pennsylvania Avenue prohibiting beach access. - The rusted tank at the foot of the bluff be mitigated to reduce the hazard within three months of this assessment being released. - The submarine ballast tanks be mitigated to reduce the hazard by the owner in collaboration with EPA and Washington State Department of Natural Resources (DNR) within six months of this assessment being released.